Skip to content

 Is pine straw cheaper than mulch?

-Yes, initially.
-Pine straw costs $8–$12 per bale installed vs. $45–$75 per cubic yard for mulch.
-But pine straw needs replacing every 6–9 months vs. 12–18 for mulch, so annual cost is similar.
+Yes, per application.
+Pine straw costs $8-$14 per bale installed vs. $55-$85 per cubic yard for mulch.
+But pine straw needs replacing every 6-9 months vs. 12-18 for mulch, so annual cost is similar or even slightly higher for pine straw on large beds.

 Does pine straw attract snakes?

 Not specifically.
-Snakes are attracted to cool, moist habitats — which any ground cover creates.
-Pine straw is no more attractive to snakes than mulch or leaf litter.
+Snakes are attracted to cool, moist habitats -- which any ground cover creates (mulch, leaf litter, tall grass).
+Pine straw is no more attractive to snakes than mulch.
+Keeping beds tidy and trimmed reduces habitat for all wildlife.

 Can I mix pine straw and mulch in the same yard?

 Absolutely.
-Many Midlands properties use pine straw on slopes (it grips better) and hardwood mulch on flat beds (better weed suppression and curb appeal).
-We install both.
+Many Midlands properties use pine straw on slopes (it grips better) and hardwood mulch on flat beds near the house (better weed suppression and curb appeal).
+We install both on the same property regularly.

 Related articles